Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Background and Related Work

-While multi-agent LLM systems are beginning to appear in practice, the specification of multi-agent LLM systems is still not understood well and underexplored.
-Especially the specification by a format or language that allows for constraints, reasoning chains, and related prompting and reasoning techniques with multiple agents is not evident in literature.
-Thus, the specification and platform, demonstrated by this explorative research paper, is meant to enhance the understanding of multi-agent systems and inform future LLM responses and agent development by systematic evaluations.
+While multi-agent LLM systems are beginning to appear in practice, the specification of multi-agent LLM systems is still not well understood and is underexplored.
+Especially the specification by a format or language that allows for constraints, reasoning chains, and related prompting and reasoning techniques with multiple agents is not evident in the literature.
+Thus, the specification and platform, demonstrated in this explorative research paper, are intended to enhance the understanding of multi-agent systems and inform future LLM responses and agent development through systematic evaluations.
 E.g., by evaluating reasoning techniques, LLMs designed for reasoning or not designed for reasoning, and combining techniques selectively depending on capabilities and knowledge.